Did your payday loans cost so much when you repaid one you had to keep on borrowing?

 Will a lender improve an offer?

 You may be wondering if you should go back and try to get the lender to give you a better offer.
-Most lenders won’t do this, but a few may if you make out a good case, for example if they have offered to refund some loans and you would be happy if they included one or two more, you can say why you think lons 3 and 4 should also be refunded.
+Most lenders won’t do this, but a few may if you make out a good case.
+For example if they have offered to refund loans 6-12 you would be happy if they included one or two more, you can say why you think loans 4 and 5 should also be refunded.
 See When and how to negotiate about payday loan refunds for more details.

 A good enough case to go to the Ombudsman?

 If you don’t know what to do, ask in the comments below this article.
 Accepting an offer settles your whole complaint – you can’t change your mind later.